dbravender/mariposa/README.md

 There are many high quality automatic database migration tools such as [Ruby on Rails' ActiveRecord migrations](http://guides.rubyonrails.org/migrations.html) and [South](http://south.aeracode.org/) for Django.
 Unfortunately, most that I could find were tightly coupled with a particular framework.
 Since I work with many different frameworks and I don't like manually migrating database schemas I wrote dbmigrate.

 Usage
 -----

     Usage:
-             create - create a new migration file migrate - migrate a database to the current schema
+             create - create a new migration file migrate - migrate a database to the current schema renamed - rename files in the migration table if the order changed

     Options:
       -h, --help            show this help message and exit -o, --out-of-order    allow migrations to be run out of order